Part 2: Understanding Your Ability to Manage Conflicts

 - Teach Students: 2a.
 Summarizing My Current Ability to Manage Conflict

-- Creating an Account to Administer the Conflict Management Questionnaire and Knowledge Test
+- Creating an Account to Administer the Conflict Management Knowledge Test

 - Teach Students: 2b.
 How Does My Response to Conflict Affect the Outcome?